-NEW: from 1st January 2019, all micro entrepreneurs are entitled to some social charges exoneration called ACRE for their 1st year in business.
+Since 1st January 2019, all micro entrepreneurs are entitled to some social charges exoneration called ACRE for their 1st year in business.
 ACRE stands for Aides aux Créateurs et Repreneurs d'Entreprises.
 For your 1st three trimesters in business, you will be paying 5.5% for services and 3.2% for trade (gites, shops, ecommerce).
 If you chose this option, your social charges will therefore be lower up to 30KE of income.
 Find out more about how ACRE works here.

 Auto-entrepreneurs / micro entrepreneurs are liable to other taxes, including Contribution Foncière des Entreprises (CFE) and Contribution à la Formation Professionnelle (CFP 0.2% for profession liberale and 0.1% % for trade).
 Auto-entrepreneurs are currently exempt of CFE, but talks are currently under way and it may end up being charged as an extra set percentage turnover.

 As an auto-entrepreneur / micro-entrepreneur you can not claim any expenses the business incurs, as explained in this video.